-Golf nutrition or eating correctly for a round of golf is actually quite simple.
+Golf nutrition for two rounds of golf is actually quite simple.
 Here are some tips on fuelling your body for a 36 hole corporate or society day.

 If you don’t get round to eating breakfast before you play, then the best way to fuel yourself properly and maintain effective golf nutrition is to eat one third of a SSP Performance bar 15 minutes before teeing off.
 Then have another third on the 4th hole.
 On hole 7 eat one third.
 Bananas are also a great snack but remember a medium banana only has 110 calories of simple quick release sugars.
 You need long term energy that will dip feed your body throughout your game.